roc-11/hangman/README.md

     valid_category = ["1", "2", "3", "4", "5", "6", "7"]
 ```

 A while loop runs which prompts the user to select a category from the above list, input it and press enter.
 This input is stored as `category`.
 The while loop checks the value stored in `category`.
 If a valid number from the `valid_category` list is entered, the `words_list` variable is changed accordingly.
-There is a column for each category in `words_list` stored in the "words" sheet in Google Sheets Spreadsheets (LINK).
+There is a column for each category in `words_list` stored in the "words" sheet in [Google Sheets Spreadsheets](https://docs.google.com/spreadsheets/d/1E8oiWccbxZau_ZdFplxTz3HfzBVmHai4kuNfuKxWTEg/edit#gid=0).
 Once a valid option is chosen, the loop is exited in order to proceed to generating a random word.

-The Python random (LINK) library is used to generate a random choice from the `words_list`.
+The [Python random library](https://docs.python.org/3/library/random.html) is used to generate a random choice from the `words_list`.
 This random word is assigned to the variable `random_word`.
 The random word is then converted to a string with `str()` and made uppercase with `.upper()`.
 Finally, non-aphanumeric characters are removed from the random word string.
 (SEE BUGS FOR MORE DETAILS ON THIS)

 ```
 return random word as string, remove non-alphanumeric characters